Shivam154CO/Shivam154CO/README.md

 ### 👨‍💻 **Who Am I?**

 I'm a passionate developer who transforms ☕ **coffee** into **code** and ideas into reality.
-Currently pursuing BTech in Information Technology, I spend my days crafting seamless user experiences and building robust backend systems.
+Currently pursuing BE in Information Technology, I spend my days crafting seamless user experiences and building robust backend systems.

 ### 🎯 **What I Do?**